Pitcairn Island Museum: Collections

 The museum contains ancient artefacts such as stone tools, which were made by Polynesians who lived on the island prior to the arrival of the mutineers.
 In 1998 archaeologists from James Cook University excavated the wreck of HMS Bounty.
 Artefacts from the wreck, such as the cannon were conserved at the Queensland Museum before returning to Pitcairn for display.
 The collection includes other objects, including a wheelbarrow, a Bible thought to be from the Bounty, and various books and articles about the history of Pitcairn Island.
 The collection also includes archival items, such as letters written to family members on Pitcairn from those living on Norfolk Island.
-Archival research on Pitcairn demonstrated that there had been dispute other ownership of artefacts in the museum, as well as whether they should be in a "museum".
+Archival research on Pitcairn demonstrated that there had been dispute over ownership of artefacts in the museum, as well as whether they should be in a "museum".